 Cory Cleveland - University of Montana

 Cory is an ecosystem ecologist interested in how terrestrial ecosystems function.
-Much of the work in my lab focuses on carbon-nutrient interactions and how nutrients constrain carbon fluxes in terrestrial ecosystems.
-For more about my own work or contact information, please visit his website.
+Much of the work in his lab focuses on carbon-nutrient interactions and how nutrients constrain carbon fluxes in terrestrial ecosystems.
+For more about my his work or contact information, please visit his website.

 Sasha Reed - U.S. Geological Survey

 Sasha a research ecologist focused on understanding how our nation's ecosystems work and what factors affect the services they provide.
 The study sites and methods Sasha uses are diverse, and with each of her projects she strives to provide scientific information that helps our nation address challenges, solve problems, and maximize opportunities.
 For more information about Sasha and her work, please visit her website.

 Fiona is an ecosystem ecologist, specializing in plant ecophysiology and biogeochemistry.
 Her research explores how plant traits influence ecosystem processes such as soil nutrient cycling, gas emissions, productivity and land cover change across a range of ecosystems from deserts to rainforests.
 For more information about her work, please visit her website.

 Will Wieder - NCAR

 With training as an experimental soil biogeochemist, Will is interested in studying global biogeochemical cycles by evaluating and improving Earth System models by incorporating ecological theory and observations.
 For more information about my work, please visit his website.